houndhunger/Rushcliffe-Country-Park/README.md

 # Ruscliffe Country Park
 ## Purpose of the project
 This is website provides information about Ruscliffe Country Park.
-Main goal is to provide united information about the park, or it can be somone who will be soon visitting the Park or participate in some event.
-Web visitor can find under one web information about park actvities, facilties, services, social groups and websites etc.
+Main goal is to provide united information about the park.
+Web visitor can be somone who will be soon visitting the Park or participate in some event.
+Web visitor can find park related information under one web about park actvities, facilties, services, social groups and websites etc.
+This is more interesting Rebuilt for the Rushcliffe Borugh Council - [Rushlciffe Country Park website](https://www.rushcliffe.gov.uk/rushcliffecountrypark/).

 ![Ruscliffe Country Park - Home](https://houndhunger.github.io/Rushcliffe-Country-Park/screenshots/Home.jpg)

 /* Tone simple and informative

-rebuilt for the Council website: https://www.rushcliffe.gov.uk/rushcliffecountrypark/.
 /*
 As an assignment, I proposed a joint interest in developing this website by Friends of Ruscliffe Country, Ruscliffe Borough Cancil and facilities businesses to attract more customers.